Local Access Forum - Hampshire Countryside Access Forum

 - Projects and advice

-In 2010 the Hampshire Countryside Access Forum was awarded almost £50,000 for the Providing Access to Hampshire's Heritage (PATHH) project.
-Over 100 volunteers undertook research to find historic evidence for routes identified to have a modern need as outlined in the Countryside Access Plan.
+The project recruited more than 100 volunteers who undertook research to find historic evidence for routes identified to have a modern need as outlined in the Hampshire Countryside Access Plan.
 Workshops were also delivered to 14 schools across the county, talks were given to 21 organisations and an exhibition featured in 26 venues.